LorussoMarco/played/README.md

-# 🎮 PLAYED - Interactive Educational Platform
+# 🎮 PLAYED - Personalized Learning Activities for Young Education Dynamics

 A complete web platform for modular and adaptive educational games, designed for students and teachers.
 Built with modern technologies and a scalable architecture.